Posts Categorised: Field

 I hope so!

-Take stock of how your dog and you did and what weaknesses you should work on before the next hunt test.
-Make a plan for how you can do better and then work on the plan.
+Take stock of how you and your dog did and what weaknesses you should work on.
+Make a plan for how you can do better and then work the plan.

 Other organizations